56 Rampant Health Myths That Need to Die

 Myth: Weight training will make you “bulky” and won’t help you lose weight

 Many people, women in particular, shy away from lifting weights because they fear that it will make their bodies look “bulky” rather than helping them slim down.
-“Building muscle does not equate to bulking muscle,” writes Heidi Powell, a trainer and transformation specialist on ABC’s Extreme Weight Loss.
-She says that you’d have to lift weights for hours on end to see a noticeable increase in bulk.
+There are many ways lifting weights changes your body, but bulking up is not one.
+According to Heidi Powell, a trainer and transformation specialist on ABC’s Extreme Weight Loss, you’d have to lift weights for hours on end to see a noticeable increase in bulk.
 Instead, lifting weights and building muscle will actually help your body burn calories more effectively.
-“Since muscle burns around three times more calories than fat, adding as little as 2-4 pounds of muscle can equal an extra 100 calories burned every day,” Powell writes.
+“Since muscle burns around three times more calories than fat, adding as little as two to four pounds of muscle can equal an extra 100 calories burned every day,” according to Powell.

 Myth: Sitting is as dangerous as smoking